 IT BEGAN - WITH A TEEN.

-Hundreds of community members, as well as the Oregon Legislature, helped to assure that Taylor's House becomes a reality.
+United Way partnered with Mid-Valley Community Action Agency as the service provider who runs the day-to-day operations of the home.
+Hundreds of community members, as well as the Oregon Legislature, helped to assure Taylor's House success.

 The homeless crisis is blatantly obvious in our cities.
 However, the crisis extends to students who are struggling to find a safe place to sleep while keeping up their studies, profoundly affecting their ability to retain information and stay on grade level.

 The number of students reported by the Oregon Department of Education: